Filipe Toledo

-Filipe Toledo (born April 16, 1995) is a Brazilian professional surfer who has competed on the World Surf League Men's World Tour since 2013.
-He’s a second-generation pro who grew up outside of Ubatuba, Brasil on the northeastern coast of the state of São Paulo.
+Filipe Toledo (born 16 April 1995) is a Brazilian professional surfer who has competed on the World Surf League Men's World Tour since 2013.
+He is a second-generation pro who grew up outside of Ubatuba, Brazil, on the northeastern coast of the state of São Paulo.
 His father, and long-time coach, Ricardo, was a two-time national champion.
 In 2014, as his career took flight, Filipe convinced his entire family to move to San Clemente, California.

+Toledo won the World Surf League championship in 2022 and 2023.
+He qualified for the 2024 Olympic Games.